mountaineerbr/shellChatGPT/README.md

 the environmental variable `$ANTHROPIC_API_KEY`.
 Run the script with `option --anthropic` or `--ant`.

-Check the **Claude-3** models!
+Check the **Claude-4** models!
 Run the script as:

 ```
-chatgpt.sh --anthropic -cc -m claude-3-5-sonnet-20240620
+chatgpt.sh --anthropic -cc -m claude-opus-4-5

 ```

+**Prompt caching** is implemented in order to save a few bucks.

 The script also works on **text completions** with models such as